-Almond, soy, skim, low-fat, full cream - the types of milk explained
+Almond, soy, skim, low-fat, full cream… all the types of different milk explained.

-When it comes to super foods, it’s hard to look past dairy.
+When it comes to superfoods, it’s hard to look past dairy.
 Cow’s milk is an essential source of calcium, protein, iodine, vitamin A, vitamin D, riboflavin, vitamin B12 and zinc in the Australian diet.
 This is why the Australian Dietary Guidelines recommend consuming 2 ½ to 4 serves of dairy products or alternatives each day.
-In fact, consuming just one serve of dairy per day is associated with a reduced risk of colorectal cancer.
-Two serves per day is associated with a reduced risk of heart disease and stroke, and three serves is associated with a reduced risk of hypertension.
+Consuming just one serve of dairy per day is associated with a reduced risk of colorectal cancer.
+Two serves per day are associated with a reduced risk of heart disease and stroke, and three serves are associated with a reduced risk of hypertension.

 Skim, low fat or full cream milk?

 These terms relate to the fat content of milk.
 Full cream milk contains 4% fat, while reduced-fat contains 1-2% fat, and skim milk contains less than 1%.
 The fat content is directly related to the calorie content.

 This difference in Calories can add up over a day, so keep this in mind if you’re trying to lose weight.
 Cow’s milk is rich in saturated fat, which can contribute to elevated blood cholesterol levels.
 Reduced-fat and skim milk can be better options for some people who are wanting to manage their calorie intake.

 Looking at the nutrition panel, you may notice that reduced fat and skim milk contain more sugar than full cream milk.
 It’s important to note that sugar is not added to these kinds of milk.
 They contain more sugar per 100g because the fat content has decreased.
 So, the naturally occurring sugar and protein content has increased proportionately.
 If you want to be sure that sugar is not added to your milk, check the ingredients list.

 Allergies and intolerances